aledima00/symgp/README.md

 #### **Leaf**

 The `Leaf` class represents a leaf node in the symbolic expression tree.
+It is a class derived from `Node`, reshaped to handle values and no children, being a terminal node.

 - **Attributes:**
   - `value`: The value of the leaf.